 Few things can screw a singer’s voice—and a concert—up more quickly than singing with a dry throat or mouth.
-There are several reasons for this, but I’ll skip most of them and just say the main reason is it’ll force you to overcompensate.
+There are several reasons for this, but I’ll skip most of them and just say that the main reason is that it’ll force you to overcompensate.
 If you know your voice well, you can pull it off if you absolutely have to.
-If you know your voice like you’re God incarnate, you can pull it off for 3 hours straight, in a smokey environment, without anything to drink, whilst suffering a cold—and still be able to do it all over again 16 hours later.
+If you know your voice like you’re God incarnate, you can pull it off for three hours straight, in a smokey environment, without anything to drink, whilst suffering a cold—and still be able to do it all over again 16 hours later.

 The good news is, unless you were a complete moron about your technique, the voice usually does recover.
 But it’s not something a professional should endeavor to experience.
-Just take it from me, and others like me, when we tell you maintaining your vocal chords from the start is an absolute must.
+Just take it from me, and others like me, maintaining your vocal chords from the start is an absolute must.

 There are a number of ways to do this, and I’m not talking about things like vocal exercises.
 Nor am I talking about not smoking, which is something anyone with a brain already knows.
 I’ll get into the other aspects eventually, but the most basic requirement here is lubrication.
 And I’m going to tell you the best, and worst things that will affect this.
-I base this on 12 years of professional singing, in all settings.
-This includes festivals of 10,000 or more people, small clubs of 50 people, poorly mic’ed settings and well-mic’ed settings.
+I base this on 20+ years of professional singing, in all settings.
+This includes festivals of 10,000 or more people, small clubs of 50 people, poorly mic’ed settings, and well-mic’ed settings.

-The biggest lie of them all, what a friggin joke this is.
+The biggest lie of them all, what a friggin' joke this is.
 Water is for hydration, nothing more.
 And while hydration is important, water is not going to get you through a set when your throat feels like it's on fire due to a cold or something else.
 In fact, there is nothing worse than water, and that’s exactly why you see people drinking lots of it during gigs—it doesn’t make anything slick, it only moistens for the amount of time it’s in your mouth.
 In fact, nothing makes you more aware of a dry throat than water that’s just gone down it.
-A good lubricant LASTS.
+A good lubricant lasts.
 It’s not something you have to repeat several times a song.
 And it's not something you should even need to be thinking about more than a couple of times a set.

 This one makes me laugh.
-People who take tea onstage, especially people who take silly crap like throat coat tea onstage, are just wasting money.
+People who take tea on stage, especially people who take silly crap like throat coat tea onstage, are just wasting money.
 Tea is no different than water (unless worse counts), and nothing in throat coat tea is any more helpful than regular water.
 The warm temp can help a little, but you might as well just be taking hot water up there if that’s what it’s doing for you.
-And yes, I’ve done the hot water thing when there nothing else I could get my hands on.
+And yes, I’ve done the hot water thing when there was nothing else I could get my hands on.
 It works, if only somewhat.

-- Strawberry Juice
+2. Strawberry Juice